AlbertoDiGirolamo/asmd23-public-models/README.md

 The task's aim is to obtain some statistics about runs about CTMC like average time of done status during execution of nruns and find the percentage about the total time spent during fail status.

-THe solution is in `scala/u07/examples/StochasticChannelSimulation.scala`
+The solution is in `scala/u07/examples/StochasticChannelSimulation.scala`

 ### averageTimeStochasticChannel